We give Nutrisource Cat food a rating of 4.7 out of 5 stars.

 Reviews of the 3 Best Nutrisource Cat Food Recipes

-1. Nutrisource Chicken and Rice Formula Dry Cat Food
+1. Nutrisource Chicken & Rice Formula Dry Cat Food

 The chicken and rice formula dry cat food blend from Nutrisource is one of their best-selling and most popular cat foods.
 It’s also one of the brand’s more affordable options.
 With chicken, chicken meal, and chicken fat all listed within the five main ingredients, this food is ideal for cats and contains plenty of animal-based protein to keep any feline healthy.